nferhat/fht-compositor/docs/configuration/input.md

 ## Mouse settings

-Mouse settings are appliewd for regular mice, touchpads, trackballs, etc. The compositor (and libinput) will figure out automatically which setting should be applied or not, and whether the connected mouse type supports a given feature.
+Mouse settings.
+The compositor (libinput) will figure out automatically which setting should be applied or not, and whether the connected mouse type supports a given feature.

+Depending on your mouse type, you can use:
+- `mouse`: For generic mice
+- `touchpad`: For laptop touchpads
+- `trackpoint`: For trackpoint (usually found on Thinkpads)

 > [!NOTE] Default mouse settings
 > If an option does not have a default specified, it is up to the device driver (IE. libinput) to choose one.